AdobeDocs/workfront-learn.en/help/custom-data/calculated-expressions/create-adddays-addweekdays-addmonths-addyears-expressions.md

 This example includes not only uses the ADDDAYS expression but a custom field previsouly created and saved in the custom form.

-The customer is capturing the date an invoice is submitted through a custom date field titled “Invoice Submission Date”.
+The customer is capturing the date an invoice is submitted through a custom date field titled "Invoice Submission Date".

 Once submitted, the invoice must be completed and filed within 30 days.
 To automatically produce that completion and filing date, an ADDDAYS calculated field is used along with the "Invoice Submisison Date" custom field.
 The expression looks like this: